In 2012 Californians faced a crises in K-12 school funding.

 In March 2017 (2nd interim FY17), OUSD’s budget was certified “qualified”, meaning they could not demonstrate the ability to meet it’s obligations in at least one future year.

-In Fall/Winter of 2017-2018 OUSD was engaged in a very contention negotiation with its teacher group, represented by the Oceanside Teacher’s Association (OTA).
+In Fall/Winter of 2017-2018 OUSD was engaged in a very contentious negotiation with its certificated labor group, represented by the Oceanside Teacher’s Association (OTA).

 In January 2018, the COE sent a letter to OUSD indicating they felt the district needed to cut $8.48M from the current year, $10M for 2018-19, and $24.5M from 2019-20.